wlanslovenija/datastream/docs/reference.rst

 TODO: Describe how downsampled metadata is stored and updated by downsampling functions.

-.. autoclass:: datastream.backends.mongodb.Backend

 Value Downsamplers
 ------------------

 .. method:: mean(key: m)

-    average of all datapoints
+    Average of all datapoints.

 .. method:: median(key: e)

-    median of all datapoints
+    Median of all datapoints.

 .. method:: sum(key: s)

-    sum of all datapoints
+    Sum of all datapoints.

 .. method:: min(key: l, for lower)

-    minimum value of all dataponts
+    Minimum value of all dataponts.

 .. method:: max(key: u, for upper)

-    maximum value of all datapoints
+    Maximum value of all datapoints.

 .. method:: sum_squares(key: q)

-    sum of squares of all datapoints
+    Sum of squares of all datapoints.

 .. method:: std_dev(key: d)

-    standard deviation of all datapoints
+    Standard deviation of all datapoints.

 .. method:: count(key: c)

-    number of all datapoints
+    Number of all datapoints.

 .. method:: most_often(key: o, for often)

-    the most often occurring value of all datapoints
+    The most often occurring value of all datapoints.

 .. method:: least_often(key: r, for rare)

-    the least often occurring value of all datapoints
+    The least often occurring value of all datapoints.

 .. method:: frequencies(key: f)

-    for each value number of occurrences in all datapoints
+    For each value number of occurrences in all datapoints.

 Time Downsamplers